Cloth diapers vs. disposables…one of the many decisions you have to make as an expecting parent.

-Since 92% of those diapers end up in a landfill, that means that Americans are putting over 25 billion diapers (filled with over 84 millions pounds of baby shit), into landfills every year.
+Since 92% of those diapers end up in a landfill, that means that Americans are putting over 25 billion diapers (filled with over 84 million pounds of baby poop), into landfills every year.

 All that aside, I hear some of you saying: “Well, putting poopy water down the drain can’t be good for the environment either”.

 Surprise!
 Household wastewater gets funneled to the same treatment plants as your toilet water.
 So it’s the next best thing for your baby’s poop to be washed down the drain if it can’t go directly in the toilet.